 Call A Professional Air Conditioning Company

 Doing these minor maintenance jobs yourself prevents many small problems from becoming big ones and can save you time and money organising and paying for emergency service calls.
 High quality and appropriate maintenance of your system requires a professionally trained engineer.
-We do not advocate untrained personnel trying to ‘fix’ air conditioning systems beyond these ‘do it yourself’ tips.
+Here at Booth, we do not advocate untrained personnel trying to ‘fix’ air conditioning systems beyond these ‘do it yourself’ tips.
 A reputable, qualified contractor will inspect and service the inner workings of the system.
 It is recommended that you contract for a bi-annual service, as a minimum.
-Regular professional service will prolong the life of your system.
-It is also important to be aware that during what can be the very demanding months of Summer, most air conditioning companies will give their service clients priority for emergency calls and at reduced fees.
+Regular professional servicing will prolong the life of your system.
+It is also important to be aware that during what can be the very demanding months of Spring and Summer, most air conditioning companies will give their service clients priority for emergency calls and at reduced fees.